sinaveisi/sinaveisi/README.md

 **Medical Informatics** Specialist.

-I spent **7 years as a freelance Android developer**, which is why the engineering side of "AI that actually ships to a phone" matters as much to me as the modeling side.
+I spent 7 years as a freelance Android and Wear OS developer.
+I know what it takes to ship an app to a phone or smartwatch—the architecture, the offline databases, the UI constraints.
+Today, I bring that hardcore engineering mindset to my real passion: AI that actually ships to a clinical setting.

+My focus has shifted from building standard mobile apps to engineering the underlying intelligent systems that power them.
+I bridge the gap between clinical research and deployable software.

 ### 🧠 Research interests

-- Multimodal clinical data fusion (signal + image + text)
-- Explainable AI (XAI) for clinical decision support
-- Clinical NLP & LLMs in medicine
-- Digital phenotyping
+- Mobile and Wearable Health Technologies
+- Artificial Intelligence and Machine Learning for Health Systems
+- AI Engineering & Automation and Real-World AI Evaluation
-- AI for healthcare cybersecurity
+- AI for Healthcare Cybersecurity

 ### 🎓 Currently